BrainyManiac16/clicker-game/README.md

 # clicker-game
 A traditional but simple clicker game to kill your boredom

-1. Download the file
+1. Download the 'index.html' file
-2. Open the 'index.html' file to run the game
+2. Open it to run the game